kubepack/kubepack/docs/guides/scenario-10.md

   In `manifests/vendor` folder, this `jsonnet` file will be converted into yaml file.

-Now, `$ kubectl plugin pack up` command will generate the final output in `manifests/output` folder.
+Now, `$ pack up -f .` command will generate the final output in `manifests/output` folder.

 ```console
     $ tree manifests/output/